ionic-team/ionic-portals/website/docs/getting-started/guide.md

 And then run `pod install`.

+### Swift Package Manager

+Add https://github.com/ionic-team/ionic-portals-ios in the Xcode "Swift Package Dependencies" tab in the project configuration.
+The suggested version range is "Up to Next Minor Version" to prevent auto-updating to a breaking version before Ionic Portals iOS reaches version 1.0

 </TabItem>

 <TabItem value="android">

 To add Portals to your Android project, add the dependency to your `build.gradle` files